 Marwan’s Journey by Patricia de Arias, illustrated by Laura Borras

-This is one of the best refugee experience picture books I’ve read.
-We can only imagine where this boy comes from… He walks away from his homeland with very few things carried on his back.
+This is one of the best refugee experience/immigration picture books I’ve read.
+The boy walks away from his homeland with very few things carried on his back.
 Precise, sensory text perfectly narrates this little boy’s difficult journey… “Sometimes, in the cold right, I cry out to her in my dreams. / She comes with her black hair streaming, and tucks me in / with her flour-soft hands.”
-What imagery, right!?
 As the boy walks, he remembers his home.
 He remembers when they came.
 And all the walking.
-“One… / two… / three… / A line of humans like ants / crossing the desert.”
 He hopes that one day he will return home.

 Her Right Foot by Dave Eggers

-I’m so impressed by Dave Eggers picture book, Her Right Foot, with gorgeous illustrations by Shawn Harris.
-As you might expect from Eggers, it’s FUNNY — I laughed out loud while reading.
-But, it’s more than that — it’s also interactive, informative, and insightful.
-In fact, this amazing book builds to a poignant and timely message about the meaning of the Statue of Liberty.
-Notice how her right foot is raised as if she’s stepping.
-Eggers wants us to notice that the Statue is moving.
+Funny, interactive, informative, and insightful, this amazing book builds to a poignant and timely message about the meaning of the Statue of Liberty.
+Egger’s points out how the Statue’s right foot is raised as if she’s stepping.
+Eggers wants us to notice that the Statue is in motion.
 She is an immigrant, too.
-Her job of welcoming immigrants is active, never ending.
-Think about that for a moment.
-I think our country needs this book now more than ever.
+Her job of welcoming immigrants is active, never-ending.

 A Different Pond by Bao Phi, illustrated by Thi Bui

-Step into the shoes of a young boy who wakes up early to go fishing with his dad.
-As they fish for their dinner that evening, Bao helps his dad build a fire and put the fish in a bucket.
-While they’re together, Bao’s dad remembers fishing in a pond in his home country of Vietnam.
+A young boy wakes up early to go fishing with his dad.
+As they fish for their dinner, Bao helps his dad build a fire and put the fish in a bucket.
+While they’re together, Bao’s dad recalls fishing in his home country of Vietnam.
 The blue-black illustrations and precise prose help us feel the stillness of the early morning hours and the strong bond between father and son.
 Later that night, the entire family gathers together to eat the morning’s catch.
-This moving autobiographical picture book of an immigrant family gives us much to appreciate and ponder.

 My Two Blankets by Irena Kobold, illustrated by Freya Blackwood

-Cartwheel arrives in a new country where no on speaks like her and everything sounds and feels strange and lonely.
+Cartwheel is an immigrant who arrives in a new country.
+Since no one speaks her language, everything sounds and feels strange and lonely.
 She meets a friendly girl at the park and they play on the swings but she still doesn’t understand what the girl is saying.
 But, the girl helps her learn new words every time they play.
-Soon Cartwheel begins to feel comfortable in her new home.
+Soon, Cartwheel begins to feel comfortable in her new home.
+Lovely.

 The Journey by Francesca Sanna

 Evocative graphic art illustrates in metaphorical and literal images depict first a dark world with war.
 After the father is killed, the mother tells the kids they’re going on an adventure to someplace safe.
 Their journey is filled with obstacles and loss.
-All the while the mother keeps the kids safe.
-And one day, just like the migrating birds out the train window, the family hopes to find a new home.
+All the while, the mother keeps the kids safe.
+The family hopes that just like the migrating birds out the train window, they’ll find a new home.

-Stepping Stones: A Refugee Family’s Journey by Margriet Ruurs, translated by Falah Raheem, art by Nizar Ali Badr
+Stepping Stones by Margriet Ruurs, translated by Falah Raheem, art by Nizar Ali Badr

 A Day’s Work by Eve Bunting